HAMSTERS SOUTH AFRICA

 General health maintenance, particularly with ageing hamsters.

 Similarly, beware of people who make their own CBD products in their home kitchens.
-They may not have suitable knowledge of cannabis strains and dilutions for animals, which could negatively affect your hamster, or have no benefit at all!
+They may not have suitable knowledge of cannabis strains, bases, and dilutions for hamsters, which could negatively affect your hamster, or have no benefit at all!

 For general health with a healthy hamster give 1 drop a day.